novinary/webapi-i-challenge/PSEUDOCODE.md

 save the new user the the database. return HTTP status code 201 (Created). return the newly created user document. - Done

+Step 4 ** DELETE METHOD ENDPOINTS **
+When the client makes a DELETE request to /api/users/:id:

+If the user with the specified id is not found: return HTTP status code 404 (Not Found). - Done return the following JSON object: { message: "The user with the specified ID does not exist." }. - Done If there's an error in removing the user from the database: cancel the request. respond with HTTP status code 500. return the following JSON object: { error: "The user could not be removed" }. - Done